 BANNETON WITH A CLOTH LINER – this is simply a basket with a linen liner used for second proofing after shaping.
 I like the impression it makes on the dough if you use it without the liner.
 Do not forget to flour generously before placing the dough in.
 Dust with a lot more flour if you are not using the cloth liner.

-LOAF TIN – this is to make a loaf of sourdough bread perfect for sandwiches.
+LOAF TIN – this is to make a loaf of sourdough bread perfect for sandwiches/toaster.
 I also have some pullman tins that will produce an almost square loaf, similar to the ones sold at Japanese grocery stores.
-I love boules but it’s easier to fit a loaf shaped sandwich bread in kid’s lunchboxes!
+I love my boules but it’s easier to fit a loaf shaped sandwich bread in kid’s lunchboxes!

 HOW TO BAKE

 There are a few approaches I learned in baking the finished dough.
 I will explain each method the best I can.

 First Method is you preheat the oven with an empty dutch oven/clay baker, covered, in the oven.
-When temperature is reached, you carefully remove the HOT dutch oven from the oven, make sure you place it on a heatproof surface, open it, ease the dough in, score it, cover, return to the oven and start timing.
+When temperature is reached, you carefully remove the HOT dutch oven from the oven, make sure you place it on a heatproof surface, open it, ease the dough in, with the parchment paper, score it, cover, return to the oven and start timing.
 This method works well but I had my share of burns even if I am very careful handling the heavy, hot vessel.
 Plus my arms are not as good as they were so I am always afraid of dropping the hot container.

 Second is place the shaped dough in the dutch oven/clay baker with a parchment paper on the bottom and let it proof the second time.
 Score, cover and place the room temperature dutch oven into the cold oven, then start preheating the oven.
 When temperature is reached, start timing and bake for the suggested time.
 This is how I usually bake nowadays.